Aluminum Die Casting: Causes and Solutions to Porosity Issues

 The selection and treatment of aluminum alloys play a vital role in reducing porosity.
 Considerations include:

 • Selecting low-porosity aluminum alloys: Selecting high-purity alloys with low gas absorption tendencies can reduce porosity.
-Alloys specifically formulated for die casting applications are generally less sensitive to porosity.
+Alloys specifically formulated for aluminum die casting applications are generally less sensitive to porosity.

 • Degassing and refining processes: Pre-treating the molten metal with degassing agents and fluxes can remove dissolved gases and impurities.
 Techniques such as rotary degassing and the use of inert gases such as argon help eliminate hydrogen and other gases in the melt.